NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

 ![location play button](images/figure0-1_play-button.png)

         {{3}}
 You can automatically translate the course with one click.
-However, please be aware that any autmatic translation may contain mistakes and mistranslations of terms and concepts.
+However, please be aware that any automatic translation may contain mistakes and mistranslations of terms and concepts.

 ![where to click for translation](images/figure0-3_translation.png)